 - All details should be filled out by default, but you can make changes should they be needed - such as the credited amount

 In order for a CR to take effect, you have to allocate it to an existing Invoice.

 There are two ways you can do that:

 - Open an invoice and create the Credit Note from its page

 - Create a Credit Note, go to an Invoice and allocate it manually

-Allocate a CR to an invoice directly
+Allocate a CR to an Invoice Upon Creation